agavrin/MultilingualAssistant/README.md

 # README

 This repo showcases how to create a multilingual assistant using pre and post message webhooks.

 These samples were originally built using IBM Cloud Functions

 We initially designed it to run language identification and pre-message translation as a sequence of two cloud functions in a row, and the identified language is saved as a context variable and is reused in the post-message translation as well.

+## IBM Code engine example

+You can use IBM Code Engine to roll out the service with a set of three webhooks.

+### Endpoints:

+- **/premessage-identify**

+	Identify language of incoming message, and store it in "language" context variable.

+- **/premessage-identifytranslate**

+	Identify language of incoming message, and translate it to English (by default).
+Store the language in "language" context variable.

+- **/postmessage-translate**

+	Translate outgoing message to the language of the original request

+All webhooks require two environmental variables to be available:
+`WATSON_LANGUAGE_TRANSLATOR_URL`
+`WATSON_LANGUAGE_TRANSLATOR_APIKEY`

+These variable define connection to IBM Watson Language Translator service, which is used for the translation.

+## IBM Cloud functions example

 We have two samples now: